PhoenixTales/wiki.gothicarchive.org/magic/psionic-powers.md

 ### Control
 - also known as _Control Human_
 - probably the same as `Thrall` mentioned in alpha design doc `Spells`
+- alpha design doc `Spells` mentions it as Level VIII spell

 ### Telekinesis (III)